acunabit/rollouts-plugin-metric-dynamodb/README.md

 data:
   plugins: |-
     metrics:
-    - name: "argoproj-labs/dynamodb-metric-plugin" # name of the plugin uses the name to find this configuration, it must match the name required by the plugin
+    - name: "block/rollouts-plugin-distributed-analysis-runs" # name of the plugin uses the name to find this configuration, it must match the name required by the plugin
-      location: "https://github.com/squareup/rollouts-plugin-distributed-analysis-runs/releases/download/v0.0.5/rollouts-plugin-metric-dynamodb-linux-amd64" # supports http(s):// urls and file://
+      location: "https://github.com/squareup/rollouts-plugin-distributed-analysis-runs/releases/download/v0.0.1/rollouts-plugin-distributed-analysis-runs-linux-amd64" # supports http(s):// urls and file://
-      sha256: "08f588b1c799a37bbe8d0fc74cc1b1492dd70b2c" #optional sha256 checksum of the plugin executable
 ```

 ### Sample Analysis Template